 "The audit of the remaining 8 stores was conducted and their audit notes were despatched to the concerned quarter on the dates given below.
-The audit of the above stores could not be completed in time due to paucity of audit staff.
+The audit of the above stores could not be comp-

 \The financial data are in respect of 8 stores only; the audited accounts of the remaining 8 stores were not made availabe (September 1978).